What Is A Seamless Monolithic Roof?

-- Cap Sheet – a commonly used low-cost asphaltic based reinforced rolled material with an embedded granular top surface which is similar in composition to an asphalt roofing shingle.
-Cap Sheet comes in a roll form typically sized so that each roll covers about 100 sq. ft.
-The material is unrolled into a wet bed of asphaltic-based adhesive and overlapped onto adjacent strips of cap sheet.
+Cap Sheet – a commonly used low cost asphaltic based reinforced rolled material with an embedded granular top surface which is similar in composition to an asphalt roofing shingle.
+Cap Sheet comes in a roll form typically sized for each roll to cover about 100 sq. ft.
+The material is unrolled into a wet bed of asphaltic based adhesive and overlapped onto adjacent strips of cap sheet.
 The overlapping joints are glued together with a splicing adhesive.
-The granular side of the cap sheet material is face-up to provide a wear surface.
+The granular side of the cap sheet material is face up to provide a wear surface.

-- Other Rolled Roofing Products – Various other rolled sheet materials such as EPDM, TPO, Modified Torch Down, and Vinyl are also provided in rolls which are applied in a similar manner to Cap Sheet.
+Other Rolled Roofing Products - Various other rolled sheet materials such as EPDM, TPO, Modified Torch Down, and Vinyl are also provided in rolls which are applied in a similar manner to cap sheet.
 These other products are partially or fully glued with seams spliced by a variety of methods including the use of adhesives or heat welding.
-Sometimes a portion of these roof types are also ballasted with gravel.
+Sometimes a portion of these roof types are also ballasted with gravel but not always.

-Regardless of the method of interlocking these materials together, the common denominator of these rolled materials are numerous seams and joints.
+Regardless of the method of interlocking these materials together, a common denominator of this rolled materials are numerous seams and joints.
 These seams and joints can result in a finished product that may need to be frequently inspected and the seam’s integrity maintained.

 A simple and somewhat obvious workaround for the weak spots created by seams and joints in a roofing system is to have no seams at all.
 In a monolithic membrane system, liquid materials are applied in bonded layers to provide a fully gap-free roof surface.

-The Ames Liquid Applied Seamless Monolithic Reinforced Membrane Roofing & Roof Repair Systems are made up of multiple chemically-bonded wet applied layers of elastomeric coatings and reinforcing membrane.
-This monolithic membrane includes Ames Maximum Stretch UV Stable Reflective Topcoats, Ames Elasto-Barrier Waterproofing Elastomeric Basecoat, Ames Seam Tape, and Ames Reinforcing Fabric.
+The Ames Liquid Applied Seamless Monolithic Reinforced Membrane Roofing & Roof Repair Systems are made up chemically bonded multiple wet applied layers of elastomeric coatings and reinforcing membrane.
+This monolithic membrane includes Ames Maximum Stretch UV Stable Reflective Topcoats, Ames Elasto-Barrier Waterproofing Elastomeric Base coat, Ames Seam Tape and Ames Re-enforcing Fabric.
 All components become an integral part of the monolithic membrane.
 The installed product has excellent adhesion to the existing roof deck substrate.
 Periodic maintenance of this Ames Liquid Applied Roof System can extend the life of your roof for decades.